Millicom International Cellular S.A.: Repurchase of shares in Millicom

 Repurchase of shares in Millicom

-Luxembourg, March 16, 2020 - During the period March 9, 2020 - March 13, 2020, Millicom repurchased a total of 81,050 of its Swedish Depository Receipts (SDRs), hereinafter referred to as shares within the framework of the repurchase program announced on February 27, 2020, details of which are shown in the table below.
+Luxembourg, March 23, 2020 - During the period March 16, 2020 - March 20, 2020, Millicomrepurchased a total of 206,891 of its Swedish Depository Receipts (SDRs), hereinafter referred to as shares within the framework of the repurchase program announced on February 27, 2020, details of which are shown in the table below.

 |Date